Learning Culture

 • Goal cancellation: Look at the number of goals an employee has canceled.
 If they’ve canceled or changed any goals, try to determine if there’s a common thread.

-• Work improvements: If you can, track or notice any work-related performance improvements as a result of goals.
-If someone made it a goal to master a certain tool, and now their output is faster because of that tool, celebrate that!
+• Work improvements: If you can, track or notice any work-related performance improvements due to goals.
+If someone made it a goal to master a specific tool, and now their output is faster because of that tool, celebrate that!

-Measuring performance as it pertains to learning also helps cement learning as important, not just a one-and-done event.
-Much like experimentation, make sure the employee feels celebrated for accomplishing their goals.
+Measuring performance in learning also helps cement learning as necessary, not just a one-and-done event.
+Much like experimentation, ensure employees feel celebrated for accomplishing their goals.

 6. Encourage employees to look for external learning opportunities